Free Apps

 Simple HTML 3.2 Editor: A lightweight, browser-based HTML editor for classic HTML 3.2 tags.
 Highlight text and select a tag from the dropdown to wrap it - or insert tags and entities at the cursor position.

-Author's Note: You can also paste modern html (complete page, snippets) to preview quickly.
+Author's Note: You can also paste modern html (a complete page or snippets) to preview quickly.

 Compatibility: All platforms Status: minor update 20 Oct 2025